bpm/bpm/README.md

   `gem install bpm --pre`

+WARNING: Make sure you have the most recent version of RubyGems and the most recent version of RVM if you are using that.

 When we release, bpm will be also be available via PKG and EXE installers as well.

 # Current Development Status